Vyral/base-template/strategy-call.md

 <p>We also figure we’ll do business together someday and we would like to get to know you.
 We enjoy seeing real estate agents succeed.
 It’s fulfilling, and we love it.</p>

-<p><strong>We invite you to request a free one-on-one business strategy meeting with us.</strong> We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.
+<p><strong>We invite you to request a free one-on-one business strategy meeting with us.</strong>​ We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.
 We have a questionnaire we would like you fill out so that when we meet so we're prepared to offer you specific advice.
 When you request a call, we’ll email it to you to complete before the meeting.</p>

 <p>Look forward to meeting with you.
 Let’s grow your business.</p>

 <p>Sincerely,</p>

-<p>KW Sacramento</p>
+<p>Dan Ellison</p>

 <h1 class="join-us">Request a FREE One-on-one Business Planning Meeting</h1>